Dynamic Memory Allocation#

 p – (For deallocation) A pointer that was previously returned by

-parameter.sz – For allocation, the requested size.
+mlib_allocate()using the sameallocparameter.sz – For allocation, the requested size.
 For deallocation, this must be the original

-value that was used withmlib_allocate()
+szvalue that was used withmlib_allocate().

 - Returns: